dlg1206/rustlings/readme.md

 ```
 This will create a mounted directory to save your progress and have a container with rust while being able to use the
 IDE of your choosing on the host machine

+Note: to rerun a case, use l + enter + c